Here are some tips from the American Academy of Pediatrics (AAP) to help ensure your children have a healthy and safe Halloween.

 Restrain pets so they do not inadvertently jump on or bite a trick-or-treater.

 On the Trick-or-Treat Trail:

-pedestrian injuries are the most common injuries to children on Halloween, remind trick-or-treaters:
+pedestrian injury―the most common injury to children on Halloween.

 Stay in a group and communicate where they will be going.